-A few miles outside of Pahrump, NV lies the remnants of what was once known as Cathedral Canyon.
-Twenty years ago, the sight of it would have been awe-inspiring; stained glass windows adorned the natural crevices in the canyon’s walls, small statues blended in with mesquite trees, and the whole place was lit by Victorian style streetlamps.
-Now, after years of vandalism, looting, and neglect, only a few empty stone alcoves and a horribly desecrated, headless Christ are all that remain.
+Outside of Pahrump, NV lies the remnants of what was once a religious themed park in the middle of the desert.
+After years of vandalism, looting, and neglect, only a few empty stone alcoves and a horribly desecrated, headless Christ are all that remain.

-In 1936 he bought the 14,000 square foot ranch in Pahrump where the canyon would later be created.
+In 1936, he bought the 14,000 square foot ranch in Pahrump where the canyon would later be built.

-While the area looks flat and featureless, there are numerous small box canyons, mesas, and hills hidden throughout.
-This inspired him to rename the estate Hidden Hills Ranch.
+Within the ranch, there are numerous box canyons, epic mesas, and rolling hills hidden throughout.
+This inspired him to name the estate Hidden Hills Ranch.

 The sign that used to greet visitors…

 …is long gone.

 Tires greet you as you pull into the parking area.

 The foundation of the 200ft suspension foot bridge…

 …that used to span the canyon.